A hero's welcome

 Not far from the park, another of the wall’s hidden treasures lies waiting to be discovered.

-The Parco Divisione Acqui, which commemorates the terrible events that took place in Cephalonia in September 1943.
+The Parco Divisione Acqui commemorates the terrible events that took place in Cephalonia in September 1943.

 Those who have read Captain Correlli’s Mandolin (a literary masterpiece) or seen the film (a Hollywood travesty) will have some understanding of the tragic events that this magnificent monument commemorates.
 It is one of Verona’s most striking public works of art, a masterpiece of modern sculpture, let down only by the rather ugly concrete plinth upon which it stands and the badly translated information plaque nearby.